Support attention with sensory circuits

 Issues with using sensory circuits

-The primary issue with using sensory circuits is that there is no one size fits all.
+As I have already said, the primary issue with using sensory circuits is that there is no one size fits all.
 This means that you need to tailor them to each individual.
 Often, you can use the same activities, but children will need to complete them differently.
 It’s important to consider the needs of all children in the group.
 Staff using sensory circuits report that they see positive changes for their children, however there is currently little research evidence to support their use.

 Further information

 Jan Horwood has written a book called ‘Sensory Circuits’.
 This book is popular, but it doesn’t give a lot of information or new activity ideas if you already have some knowledge.
+In my opinion the structure of alerting, organising and calming does not work for every child.
+Depending on their arousal needs, different children need a different combination of sensory activities to prepare them for learning.
+Please consider this when you are setting up your circuit.

 Other Articles You Might Be Interested In